Gaeta: Culture

-Gaeta has erected a monument to Giovanni Caboto (John Cabot), who, according to many sources, was born there - though other sources give Genoa or Chioggia.
-Other people associated to the town include the painters Giovanni da Gaeta and Giovan Filippo Criscuolo.
+Gaeta has erected a monument to John Cabot, who discovered Canada in 1500.
+Other people associated with the town include the painters Giovanni da Gaeta and Giovanni Filippo Criscuolo.
 For a full list, see People from Gaeta.

 Gaetani speak a dialect of Italian that, while similar to the nearby Neapolitan, is one of the few Italian dialects to preserve Latin's neuter gender.

-Distinctive local cuisine includes the tiella, which resembles both a pizza and a calzone.
-Tiella can be made with a number of stuffings.
-Typical stuffings include diced calamari with parsley, garlic, oil, hot pepper and just enough tomato sauce for color.
-Other stuffings include escarole and baccalà (dried codfish), egg and zucchini, spinach, rapini and sausage, and ham and cheese.
+Distinctive local cuisine includes the tiella, which resembles both a pizza and a salty crostata.
+Tiella can be made with several stuffings.
+Typical stuffings include diced squids, parsley and chilli pepper, octopuses and just enough tomatoes.
+Other stuffings include escaroles and baccalà (dried and salted cods), courgettes/zucchini, spinaches, rapini and sausages, olives, onions, and sardines.
 The town is also known for its distinctive brand of olives, marketed throughout the world (the main production, however, takes place in neighbouring Itri), and its beaches (Serapo, Fontania, Ariana, Sant'Agostino).
-Sciuscielle, mostaccioli, susamelli, and roccocò are also local desserts most often made during the Christmas season.
+Sciuscielle, mostaccioli, susamelli, and roccocò are also local desserts most often made during Christmas time.
 A Latin text found in Gaeta dating from 997 AD contains the earliest known usage of the word "pizza".

-The most famous folklore event of Gaeta is Gliu Sciuscio of 31 December, in which bands of young Gaetani in traditional costumes head to the city's streets, playing mainly self-built instruments.
+The most famous folklore event of Gaeta is Glie Sciusce of 31 December, in which bands of young Gaetani in traditional costumes head to the city's streets, playing mainly self-built instruments.